Eisen9/Image-and-PDF-to-Text-Converter/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).# Image-and-PDF-to-Text-Converter
+This project is open source and available under the [MIT License](LICENSE).